peteroupc/peteroupc.github.io/random.md

 - about 1.4 million billion billion random 160-bit integers, or
 - about 93 billion billion billion random 192-bit integers.</small>

 <small><sup id=Note30>(30)</sup> The only binary floating-point numbers supported by some GPUs are 16-bit (with 10 significant bits of precision), notably not 32- or 64-bit as is otherwise common.
-An application ought to choose hash functions that deliver acceptable "noise" regardless of the size of floating-point numbers supported by the GPU.</small>
+An application ought to choose stateless functions that deliver acceptable "random" numbers regardless of the size of floating-point numbers supported by the GPU.</small>

 <small><sup id=Note31>(31)</sup> C. Peters, "[**Free blue noise textures**](http://momentsingraphics.de/?p=127)", _Moments in Graphics_, Dec.
 22, 2016.
 That article discusses the sampling of _blue noise_, not independent uniformly-distributed random numbers, but a similar approach applies to textures of noise however generated.</small>